Disease Guide ·Arthritis ·2026

 Arthritis Coverage Basics

-Most policies cover arthritis diagnosis and treatment if your cat is enrolled before symptoms appear.
-The standard 14-day illness waiting period applies.
-Vet visits, X-rays, Solensia injections, pain medications, and follow-up visits are typically covered.
-The newer Solensia treatment is covered by most major insurers.
+Most policies cover arthritis if enrolled before symptoms appear.
+Standard 14-day illness waiting period applies.
+Vet visits, X-rays, Solensia injections, and pain medications are typically covered.

 Red flag · Age limit